prikhi/MyBookList/README.md

 # MyBookList

-MyBookList is a web application written in Haskell that allows you to track your book library and wishlists.
+MyBookList is a web application that allows you to track your book library and wishlists.

 This project is in early-alpha: currently only a basic library & wishlists are implemented.
+Currently you can do things like:
+* Add a book to your library, view a couple stats about your library books.
+* Start/finish reading a library book.
+* Create wishlists and add books to them(along with a priority).

 ## Motivation

-MyBookList was built as an improvement over Amazon's wishlists.
+MyBookList was built as an improvement over Amazon's wishlists & a way to manage and track your progress through your library.

 Some improved functionality we would like to incorporate:
-* User library for managing owned books.
+* Pull new/used prices for books in wishlists.
 * Sort wishlist books by either used or new price.
 * Notifications for low prices on watched books.
 * Book clubs with discussions.